YuukiX/browserBlog/items/item1.md

 <img src="img/JourneyMap1.png" alt="user journey map" style="width:99%">

 <h3>Ideation</h3>
 <p>After gathering research data about our users and the issues at hand, we started brainstorming as many ideas as possible. </p>

 <img src="img/PostIts.png" alt="sticky notes on a wall" style="width:99%">

+<br></br>

 <h3>Our solution</h3>
+<p> (1) We added a progress bar and added a 4th step to the course registration guide.
+(2) We made a filter system that would help students find the courses they need according to campus, program, etc. plus how-to videos for those who are still confused.
+We also highlighted needed tools and required courses.
+(3) We made a tab bar on the side of the web page with "Favourites".
+We included various icons to help break up the text.
+(4) Students are able to email their "Favourites" so that it would be easy to register later.
+<br></br>

 <div class="row">
   <div class="column">